 Hazard category scores for companies and brands are taken as the average value for ingredients used by the brand/company.
 Category bars displayed in Skin Deep are scaled from 0 to 100.
 Other concerns are listed only if the average score is >15.
 The bar is scaled based on the number of other concerns that are listed, with a scale from 0 to 15 possible extra concerns.

-New to the April 2011 release of Skin Deep is a data availability rating that gives site users a measure of the availability of safety data for any particular ingredient or product.
-The data availability rating - none, limited, fair, good or robust - is a combination of two factors: the scope of ingredient safety data contained in Skin Deep, and the number of studies available in the open scientific literature.
+New to the April 2011 release of Skin Deep is a data availability rating that gives site users a measure of the availability of health, hazard, and safety data for any particular ingredient or product.
+The data availability rating - none, limited, fair, good or robust - is a combination of two factors: the scope of ingredient health, hazard, and safety data contained in Skin Deep, and the number of studies available in the open scientific literature.
 The rating reflects how much scientists know - or don't know - about an ingredient.
 Not all cosmetics chemicals have been thoroughly studied.
 Some may rank low for hazards but only because little research has been done.
 The lower the data availability, the less we know.
 We recommend that consumers buy products with lower hazard ratings AND at least "fair" data availability.

 Products - Data Availability rating